25+ Free Condolence Letters & Samples (Word, PDF)

 Conclusion:

 In conclusion, in a condolence letter, you have to put your effort, sincerity, and emotion.
-You can come up with something which will provide comfort to the family of deceased.
+You can come up with something which will provide comfort to the family of the deceased.
 By expressing your sympathies and stating the name of the deceased, you can set a personal tone to your letter.

 How useful was this post?